jaredszajkowski/jaredszajkowski.github.io/content/post/simple-incremental-bash-backup-script/index.md

 backup_dir2="/backup2/"

 # Define excluded directories
-excluded_dir1="leave/out/"
-excluded_dir2="dont/want/"
-excluded_dir3="exclude/this/"
+excluded_dirs=(
+  "/leave/out/"
+  "/dont/want/"
+)
 ```

 You can add as many directories as you want here.
+The script compiles them before executing the rsync command.

 ## Backup function